TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/020 Add Todo Page.md

 ## Refactoring Styles
-Now, because we are using the same styles twice, it would be a good idea to centralize it.
+Now, because we are using the same styles twice, it would be a good idea to centralize it, make the styles available app-wide.
 If I wish to update the color of accept buttons, I would now have to do it in two places.
-So, repeating code is rarely good.\
+Repeating code is rarely good.\
 We could just copy the style into the existing default file here: BlazorWASM/wwwroot/css/app.css.\
 This file is "global", i.e. styles here are accessible across your app.
 When doing style-behinds, those styles are available only to that specific page.
+Officially, I believe they are called "isolated css"

-Alternatively we an create a new global style sheet, let's do that.
+Alternatively we can create a new global style sheet, let's do that, so you see how it is done.

 At this location: BlazorWASM/wwwroot/css create a new file: "styles.css".
 Or whatever you want to call it.\
 Copy the styles from your style-behind in here.